averyhiebert/groundstation2/README.md

 application is primarily in Python, it should work across other platforms, but some dependencies might not be conveniently available for other OSes.

-The PyQt4 Python bindings (`python-qt4`) for the Qt application framework are required, along with the pyqt4 dev tools (`pyqt4-dev-tools`) and the visual interface designer (`qt4-designer`).

-Additionally, the software QGIS (version 2.8, although other 2.x versions may also work) is required, along with the corresponding `qgis` python package.
+See `documentation/install_dependencies.txt` for more information on installing dependencies.
+The main dependencies are Qt5 and the corresponding Python bindings and dev tools, and the QGIS 3 software.

-The packages `rtl-sdr` and `direwolf` will eventually be required, but are not yet necessary at this point in development.
+The packages `rtl-sdr` and `direwolf` will probably eventually be required, but are not yet necessary at this point in development.

 ## Documentation
 Look in the `documentation` folder for further documentation.